Cillers-com/bluetext/blueprints/couchbase/intro.md

         - { name: COUCHBASE_PASSWORD, value: pt.secret couchbase-password }
 ```

-The `init` id for Couchbase is 'couchbase'.
-Make sure it is included in the `INIT_SERVICES` `env` `args`.
+The `config-manager` id for Couchbase is 'couchbase'.
+Make sure it is included in the `SERVICES` `env` `args`.

 #### Configuration File

-Buckets, Scopes and Collections should be configured with environment-specific settings in the `./conf/init/couchbase.yaml` file.
+Buckets, Scopes and Collections should be configured with environment-specific settings in the `./modules/config-manager/couchbase.yaml` file.

 Configuration Specification:
 - `bucket_defaults`: Global settings applied to all buckets